PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 * [Scenario 2](../Documents/Scenario2-Designer-BatchInf.md) - Model was build using studio designer and it needs to be deployed as a batch inference.

-* [Scenario 3](../Documents/Scenario3-Notebook-RealTimeInf.md) - Model was build using studio notebooks and now it needs to be deployed as a real time webservice.
+* [Scenario 3](../Documents/Scenario3-Notebook-RealTimeInf.md) - Model was build using studio notebooks and now it needs to be deployed as a real time inference.

 * [Scenario 4](../Documents/Scenario4-Notebook-BatchInf.md) - Model was build using studio notebooks and now its results needs to be deployed as a batch inference (stored in a specific shedule in a data lake file or database table).